Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 A clear narrative structure

 Documentary does not mean loose.
-The films that work are built on classic story architecture: a protagonist, a tension, a turning point, a resolution.
-The brand is usually not the protagonist.
+The films that work are built on classic story architecture.
+A protagonist, a tension, a turning point.
+The brand is rarely the protagonist.
 The protagonist is a person, a team, a community, or a place the brand cares about.

 Editing that protects the truth

 This is where a film is made or lost.
 The edit decides which moments to protect, which to cut, and how long to hold on a face before moving on.
-Branded content edited like a commercial, with fast cuts, constant music, and no silence, breaks the documentary contract with the viewer.
+Branded content edited like a commercial, with fast cuts and constant music, breaks the documentary contract with the viewer.
 The edit needs to trust the material and the audience.

 What the process looks like

 Discovery.
 We figure out what story is actually there.
-Sometimes the brief says one thing and the real story turns out to be something else entirely.
+Sometimes the brief says one thing and the real story turns out to be something else.
 That conversation happens before a single camera rolls.

 Production.
-Interviews, b-roll, vérité footage, archival.
-Documentary production is less predictable than commercial production, and that is a feature, not a bug.
+Interviews, b-roll, vérité footage, archival material.
+Documentary production is less predictable than commercial production, which is a feature, not a flaw.

 Delivery and distribution.
 The final film is rarely a single deliverable.
 Most projects end up with a hero film, a shorter cut for social, a trailer, and often French and English versions for the Canadian market.